 CranioSomatic Therapy for Applied Kinesiology

-The chronic cranial Right Torsion and Left Lateral Strain are referred to as Primary Cranial Patterns (PCP) by Dr. Hancock (1) to emphasize that the associated neuromusculoskeletal patterns occur secondary to, and in compensation for, the cranial patterns.
-This designation also differentiates these chronic cranial patterns from functional, easily-corrected sphenobasilar cranial patterns that occur in coordination with the spine and pelvis as compensations for activities of daily living.
+The universal cranial Right Torsion and Left Lateral Strain patterns are referred to as Primary Cranial Patterns (2) to emphasize that the associated neuromusculoskeletal patterns occur secondary to, and in compensation for, the cranial patterns.
+This designation also differentiates these chronic cranial patterns from functional, easily-corrected sphenobasilar cranial patterns that may occur in coordination with the spine and pelvis as compensations for activities of daily living.
 (See: The CranioSomatic Syndrome: A New Paradigm)

 Chiropractors, osteopaths, physical therapists, and others use a wide variety of modalities to treat cranial, spinal, pelvic, and other compensatory neuromusculoskeletal dysfunctions.
-However, manual muscle testing and other evaluation procedures from Applied Kinesiology demonstrate that the chronic Right Torsion and the Left Lateral Strain patterns, as well as their compensatory neuromusculoskeletal patterns, are almost always still present in both the general and clinical populations.
-These findings indicate that the treatment procedures currently in use are not effective in treating these chronic patterns.
+However, manual muscle testing and other evaluation procedures from Applied Kinesiology demonstrate that the universal Right Torsion and Left Lateral Strain patterns, as well as their compensatory neuromusculoskeletal patterns, are almost always still present in both the general and clinical populations.
+These findings indicate that the treatment procedures currently in use are not effective in releasing these chronic cranial patterns.
+Note that if the cranial patterns cannot be released, neither can the internal and external cranial faults they produce.

-The chronic Right Torsion and the Left Lateral Strain patterns may also be the underlying etiology of the Common Compensatory Pattern (CCP) described by Zink and Lawson (4) in osteopathic literature.
+The universal Right Torsion and Left Lateral Strain patterns may also be the underlying etiology of the Common Compensatory Pattern (CCP) described by Zink and Lawson5 in osteopathic literature.
 The CCP appears to involve both of these chronic patterns.
 The CCP is described as having a lateral tipping of the sacrum to the right in the coronal plane and a compensatory spinal scoliosis with four opposing curves.
 The lumbar curve is convex to the right with a right rotation of the lumbar vertebrae.
 These symptoms are also cleared by the CSI procedures.

-Finally, the chronic Right Torsion and Left Lateral Strain patterns, and their resulting compensatory neuromusculoskeletal patterns, could explain Willard Carver’s concept of ‘The Typical’.
-This pattern is described by Beatty (5) and others (6,7) in chiropractic literature as a right sacroiliac dysfunction with a sacrum tipped and rotated to the right and a four-opposed compensatory rotational scoliosis with the lumbar convexity to the right.
+Finally, the universal Right Torsion and Left Lateral Strain patterns, and their resulting compensatory neuromusculoskeletal patterns, could explain Willard Carver’s concept of ‘The Typical’.
+This pattern is described by Beatty6 and others (7,8) in chiropractic literature as a right sacroiliac dysfunction with the sacrum tipped and rotated to the right and a four-opposed compensatory rotational scoliosis with the lumbar convexity to the right.
 The cited authors considered the Typical to be universally present and uncorrectable; Beatty referred to it as the hereditary norm of mankind.
 The above symptoms are also cleared by the CSI procedures.

 Hancock, G.D., Dissertation.
 A New Diagnostic Approach and Innovative Cranial Treatment Procedures for Chronic Neuromusculoskeletal Patterns: A Manual and Contextual Essay.
 Union Institute & University: Cincinnati, OH; 2011.